 The purpose of the Kronia Festival was to have citizens relive the Golden Age.
 Accordingly, celebrants feasted.
 They bid adieu to social stratification and those who were enslaved were granted complete freedom for the celebrations.

 Likewise, wealth became insignificant as everyone came together in mass to eat, drink, and be merry.
 The Kronia became representative of this fervent admiration and a deep yearning to return to these early golden years, which predated the “hierarchical, exploitative, and predatory relationships” that riddled society.

 In particular, the Athenians celebrated Cronus towards the end of July in relation to the mid-summer harvesting of cereal grains

 Most ancient pagan gods have symbols that are closely related to them, whether they take the form of creatures, celestial bodies, or everyday items.

 When looking at the symbols of Cronus, his symbols largely relate back to his underworld and agricultural ties.
 It is equally important to note that many of Cronus’ symbols are derived from his Roman god equivalent, Saturn.

-Saturn himself is a god of wealth and of plenty, and the more specific god of sowing seed as it relates to farming.
+Saturn himself is a god of wealth and of plenty, and the more specific god of sowing seed.
 Both are accepted as gods of harvest and share similar symbolism.